No more perfume or novelty socks please!

 - A slow cooker, grinder, blender or food processor for whipping up healthy meals (yes there is a risk it will get lost in a cupboard so choose your recipient carefully)

 - A gym membership or some personal training sessions or yoga or pilates classes – to kick start a healthier body and mind

-- An exercise or yoga dvd for someone who would prefer to exercise at home
+- An exercise or yoga DVD or online subscription for someone who would prefer to exercise at home

 - The gift of relaxation such as movie or theatre tickets or a massage gift voucher

 - Instead of chocolates or biscuits, how about a fruit/nut basket, a beautiful pot of fresh herbs or a lovely teapot with herbal teas

 - The precious gift of time – offer to babysit or take over some tasks so that they have the time to do something special for themselves